 Post-concussion syndrome is when you have long-lasting symptoms after a mild traumatic brain injury.
 Most of the time, these symptoms will not go away without treatment.
 The condition can be permanent, but after treatment at our clinic, 95% of our patients experience statistically verified restoration of brain function.

-To learn more about how we can help you, sign up for a free consultation with our medical staff.
+To learn more about how we can help you, sign up for a consultation with our medical staff.